denniepatton/Triton/README.md

 - [License](#license)

 ## Description
-Triton conducts nucleotide-resolution profile analyses for cfDNA samples in BAM format, given a list of individual regions of interest (BED containing, for example, promoter regions or gene bodies) or a list of composite regions of interest sharing a common center (list of BED files each containing, for example, binding locations for a single transcription factor).
+Triton conducts nucleotide-resolution profile analyses for cfDNA samples in BAM or CRAM format, given a list of individual regions of interest (BED containing, for example, promoter regions or gene bodies) or a list of composite regions of interest sharing a common center (list of BED files each containing, for example, binding locations for a single transcription factor).
 All fragments in each region/composite region are used to find the fragment size distribution, coverage, and probability of a nucleosome center at each point.
 GC bias correction files from Griffin† are used for GC correction by default,